bardiadelagah/Contrast_Stretching/README.md

 # Contrast_Stretching

-Here is an impelementation of Contrast Stretching with diffrenet parameters.
+Here is an implementation of Contrast Stretching with different parameters.

 ## How it works

-Contrast Stretching is a technique with formalla as follow:
+Contrast Stretching is an image processing technique with a formula as follow:

 $ newimg = {1 \over {1 + ({m \over img})^s}} $

-Here "img" is orginal image. "m" and "s" are parameters.
-After read the image file, we apply Contrast Stretching formula with differnt valuse for "m" and "s" parametes as follow:
+Here "img" is the original image. "m" and "s" are parameters.
+After the code read the image file, we apply the Contrast Stretching formula with different values for "m" and "s" parameters as follow:

 ```matlab
 s = 5;